Varun-Kelkar/feature-flag-demo/README.md

 ## 🚩 Feature Flags with LaunchDarkly

-This app uses [LaunchDarkly](https://launchdarkly.com/) to toggle Filters features without redeploying.
+This app uses [LaunchDarkly](https://launchdarkly.com/) to toggle features without having the need to redeploy them.

 ---